unboxed/newrelic_puma_plugin/README.md

-## Example Agent Install

-1. Download the latest tagged version from `https://github.com/newrelic-platform/newrelic_example_plugin/tags`
-2. Extract to the location you want to run the example agent from
+### Instructions for running the Puma agent

+1. Go to <a href="https://github.com/unboxed/newrelic_puma_plugin/tags" target="_blank">the tags list</a> and find the latest archive.
+2. Download and extract the source
+3. Run `bundle install`
-3. Copy `config/template_newrelic_plugin.yml` to `config/newrelic_plugin.yml`
+4. Copy `config/template_newrelic_plugin.yml` and rename file `config/newrelic_plugin.yml`
-4. Edit `config/newrelic_plugin.yml` and replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
+5. Replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
-5. Create a plugin in New Relic
-6. Edit `newrelic_example_agent` and replace "PUT YOUR GUID HERE" with the GUID that was generated when you created the plugin
+6. Set the location of the puma state file in `config/newrelic_plugin.yml`
-7. run `./newrelic_example_agent`
+7. Execute `./newrelic_puma_agent`
+8. Go back to the Plugins list, and after a brief period you will see an entry for the Puma plugin